charlesrollin/tiny_search_engine/README.md

 ```bash
 term_id:doc_id, freq, weight|doc_id, freq, weight| ... |doc_id, freq, weight
 ```
-This resulted in an index of more than 300MB for the cs276 collection!
+This resulted in an index of more than 300MB for the CS276 collection!

-A better approach makes use of Python's `struct` module to directly write bytes in the index file (see Appendix C for details).
+A better approach makes use of Python's `struct` module to directly write bytes in the index file (see [Appendix C](#appendix-c-compressing-the-index-with-struct) for details).
 The size of each elements is shown below for both collections:

 | Items | CACM | CS276 |
 | --- | --- | --- |